ImpromptAI/openplugin/docs/source/getting_started/index.rst

         }' \
         http://localhost:8006/api/plugin-selector

+The value of the `manifest_url` property of the JSON request body above should refer to the OpenPlugin manifest created in the previous step.

 A successful response will return HTTP response code 200 with a response body that looks as follows: